 - Ensure students and teachers in rural communities have access to safe drinking water by installing water bottle filling stations and filtration systems in schools and other community-centered places such as libraries, recreation centers, and parks.

 - Support water access across the Navajo Nation to families that have no running water at home.
-30% of people on the Navajo Nation don’t have running water, and Indigenous populations are 19% less likely to have access to water than white Americans.
+30% of people on the Navajo Nation don’t have running water, and Indigenous populations are 19x more likely to be living in water poverty than White Americans.
 We will install Home Water Systems to families living in rural parts of the Navajo Nation that will provide running water and electricity for the first time.
 Designed by partner DigDeep, the Home Water System provides solar power and 1,200 gallons of clean, hot and cold running water that is replenished monthly through a water trucking system.
 As part of this focus, we will also provide 275-gallon water tanks to families directly affected by COVID-19 and have no running water at home.

 By expanding our mission domestically, we are now one step closer to our goal of providing the gift of clean water to one million people worldwide.

 In low-income and tribal communities, local water supplies are frequently contaminated with substances such as lead, arsenic, and nitrates, leaving kids especially at risk for health effects.
 In communities where water does meet federal and state requirements, children often do not use the drinking fountains in schools, parks, and other public places because they are either broken, dirty or unappealing.